razorpay/payment-button-wordpress-plugin/readme.txt

 The easiest way to install this plugin is to use the WordPress Admin interface.

+= Install Payment Button Manually: Upload =

+1. Download the plugin from WordPress Plugin Directory
+2. Upload the Razorpay Payment Button for WordPress Zip file to the plugin >> add new >> upload a plugin
+3. Activate the Razorpay Payment Button plugin through the ‘Plugins’ menu in WordPress;

 = Install Razorpay Button Plugin from within WordPress: =

 1. Visit the plugins page within your dashboard and select **‘Add New’**
 2. Search for **‘Razorpay Payment Button for WordPress’**
 3. Activate Razorpay Payment Button for WordPress from your Plugins Page
-4. Go to **‘after activation’ below for more information**

-= Install Payment Button Manually: Upload =
-1. Upload the Razorpay Payment Button for WordPress Zip file to the WordPress Plugin Directory
-2. Activate the Razorpay Payment Button plugin through the ‘Plugins’ menu in WordPress;
-3. Go to **‘after activation’** below for more information
+= Prerequisites to get started faster with Plugins: =

+1. Sign up to create a Razorpay account
+2. Log into your Razorpay account and generate API keys in the test mode. -Download and save API Keys
+3. Create a Payment Button on Razorpay Dashboard

 = After Activation Flow: =